nhejazi/txshift/paper/paper.md

 positivity, and inefficiency.
 Stochastic interventions provide a promising solution to these fundamental issues by allowing for the target parameter to be defined as the mean counterfactual outcome under a hypothetically shifted version of the observed exposure distribution [@diaz2012population].
-@rotnitzky2013... developed...
-Subsequent
-work by @diaz2018stochastic revealed a simplified estimation strategy for estimating the effects
+In subsequent work, @haneuse2013estimation introduced modified treatment policies (MTPs), a particular class of stochastic intervention that may be interpreted as changing the natural exposure value at the individual (rather than population) level.
+Subsequent work by @diaz2018stochastic revealed a simplified strategy for constructing estimators of the causal effects of stochastic interventions.

-Despite the promise of such approaches, real data analyses are often further complicated by economic constraints, such as when the primary variable of interest is far more expensive to collect than auxiliary covariates.
+Despite the promise of such advances in causal inference, real data analyses are often further complicated by economic constraints, such as when the primary variable of interest is far more expensive to collect than auxiliary covariates.
 Two-phase sampling schemes are often used to bypass such limitations -- unfortunately, their use produces side effects that require further adjustment when formal statistical inference is the principal goal of a study.
-While a rich history of work on estimation and inference under such designs has developed,
-@rose2011targeted2sd provided a unique treatment of the subject, formulating...
+Among the rich literature on two-phase designs, @rose2011targeted2sd stand out for providing a study of nonparametric efficiency theory under such designs.
+Their work can be used to construct efficient estimators of causal effects under general two-phase sampling designs.

 Building on these prior works, @hejazi2020efficient outlined a novel approach for use in such settings: augmented targeted minimum loss (TML) and one-step